Summer High School Internship Program

 Prior to the first week of the program, students will attend an unpaid pre-internship training course.
 The three-day "boot camp" will be held immediately prior to the seven-week internship.

-Through an interview process with principal investigators, students will be matched with a research laboratory for an internship, Monday through Friday, 8 a.m. to 5 p.m., for the duration of the summer program.
+Through an interview process with principal investigators (faculty), students will be matched with a research laboratory for an internship, Monday through Friday, 8 a.m. to 5 p.m., for the duration of the summer program.

 During the seven-week laboratory internship, each high school student will meet with a graduate student mentor who will help guide the student through their experience in the lab, the college application/selection process, the application essay, etc.